|IMG_0397 (Photo credit: planetdavis23)|

 It just so happens that we are in the process of cleaning out and reorganizing.
 Yesterday, Jonah and I cleaned up and organized his room and all his toys.
 Then I changed the sheets and vacuumed in both of their rooms - yep, totally forgot about that whole tooth under the pillow thing.
 So bedtime comes and Elisabeth asks if the Tooth Fairy is going to come and looks for her tooth under her pillow - that's when I realize what I've done.
 The result of my confession is Elisabeth bawling and rolling on the floor at the realization that we have lost her second tooth (the first one having disappeared before we realized it was even out).

 Then my dear husband comes in the room and upon hearing what has transpired says, "I can't believe you lost the tooth.
 I would cry too Elisabeth."
 (At this point, I'm laughing at the irony of it all so that I don't even care.)
 Kelly starts moving the bed and searching for it.
 I am confident it won't be found in her room because I know the thoroughness of my efforts earlier in the day - which included washing the sheets.
 Elisabeth still crying pitifully inspires me to go down stairs for a desperate search of the washer and dryer to no avail.
 Then, I remember Jonah's bag full of teeth.
 Bingo!
 I go dig out the treasure from his closet noticing there is only four in the bag - somehow we misplaced a second one of his since he has lost six (again the irony).
 As I consider my implementation options, Jonah comes to me and says, "Mom I have an idea!
 I was thinking we should give Elisabeth one of my teeth."
 That's my boy!
 I said I had the same thought and showed him the bag and the one I had picked out.
 Then I say, "Don't tell Elisabeth.
 It's a secret."
-(While I am somewhat aware that I am entering into my first premeditated lie to one child and making the other an accomplice, it doesn't seem to matter at the moment - besides we decided to go along with this whole Tooth Fairy thing for the first time - and she's not REAL.)
+(While I am somewhat aware that I am entering into my first premeditated lie to one child and making the other an accomplice, it doesn't seem to matter at the moment - besides we decided to go along with this whole fictional Tooth Fairy thing in the first place.)

 As I enter Elisabeth's room where she is still laying on her back and crying (more at the thought of the lost tooth than because of any concern that the Tooth Fairy won't come - they know there isn't really a Tooth Fairy and it's mom & dad - I guess she was sad not to be able to go through the motions).
 I go around the bed where it has been pulled out from the wall.
 Then I pretend to find her tooth.
 Even dad was fooled for a moment, until he saw the look on my face that said, "Mama worked it out now let's get these kids in bed."